danish2562022/PPI_prediction/README.md

 		Note:  Removed pairs having sequence of length more than 1024
 </pre>

+### Jupyter Notebook Info(It is very confusing, so it is better to keep track of all jupyter notebooks :) ):
 ### Models

 1. FC model trained on embedding vectors(element wise)